MarcusMakesGames/anime-homing-missile/README.md

 # How does it work?
 ### Base Version
-The most basic version of a homing missiles has to do these 2 things:
+The most basic version of a homing missile has to do these 2 things:

 - fly forward
 - rotate towards the aim point (center of the target)